 A 1977-78 study by the US Department of Agriculture found that the only 25% of people surveyed had a magnesium intake that was at or greater than the recommended daily allowance (RDA), meaning that 75% of the population was deficient.
 This is especially disturbing since the RDA amounts are almost always set significantly lower than what scientific research suggests.
 The reasons for the deficiency are all too familiar: too much processed food, depleted soil minerals, and stress.
 Epidemiological studies (long term observational studies that review population statistics) have shown that regions of the world that have ‘hard’ drinking water (water which is high in minerals including magnesium) have lower mortality rates from heart attacks.

-A study of 1139 patients with newly diagnosed lung cancer and 1210 healthy controls had their intake of dietary magnesium and their DNA repair capacity (DRC) assessed.
-After adjusting for potential confounding factors, the study found an inverse association between magnesium intake and the risk of lung cancer.
+A study of 1139 patients with newly diagnosed abnormal cell growth in the lung and 1210 healthy controls had their intake of dietary magnesium and their DNA repair capacity (DRC) assessed.
+After adjusting for potential confounding factors, the study found an inverse association between magnesium intake and the risk of abnormal cell growth in the lung.
 This decreased risk ranged from 17 to 53%.
 DRC was also correlated with magnesium intake.
-Low dietary magnesium and suboptimal DRC were associated with a substantial increase in lung cancer risk.
-Therefore, magnesium’s protective roles in maintaining the structure of the cell and genome may reduce the risk of cancer.
+Low dietary magnesium and suboptimal DRC were associated with a substantial increase in risk lung problems.
+Therefore, magnesium’s protective roles in maintaining the structure of the cell and genome may reduce the risk of certain forms of lung diseases.

 Magnesium & Heart Disease